What really caused the end of the Catholic Church in England?

 In any case I

-the utmost in importance.
+of the utmost importance.
 Touching and penetration were in different

 categories.
-The first was seen more as a violation of ethics and and a
+The first, fingering, was seen more as a violation of ethics and and a

 severe corruption of a child's morals (which was usually thought to